UCLH-DHCT/emap/docs/intellij.md

    ![checkstyle_setup](img/checkstyle_setup.png)

-    - Make a description and select the checkstyle file in `core/inform-checker.xml`.
+    - Make a description and select the checkstyle file `emap/emap-checker.xml`.
 When done, in the bottom panel of the IntelliJ select the inform rules to make the new configuration active.
       ![checkstyle](img/checkstyle.png)
 </details>